jamesjolly/visionquest/README.md

 containing examples in .png format.
 For example...

 input_img_dir/class1/example1.png

 input_img_dir/class1/example2.png
-input_img_dir/class1/example3.png

 input_img_dir/class2/example1.png
-input_img_dir/class2/example2.png

 ... could be labels extracted from a input_img_dir.
-In other words, each label from input_img_dir contains both a class name (like 'class1') and an example name ('like example3.png').
+In other words, each label from input_img_dir contains both a class name (like 'class2') and an example name (like 'example1.png').

 Initial testing has been against a subset of the Amsterdam Library of Object Images.